Quantum reverse hypercontractivity: its tensorization and application to strong converses: Tensorization

+and define $\cK_n$ by~\eqref{eq:K-n}.
+Then we have $\alpha_1(\cK_n) \geq \frac 14$, independently of $n$. \end{theorem} \begin{remark} {Observe that \Cref{thm:tensorization-alpha-1} does not show the tensorization of $\alpha_1$ for the depolarizing semigroup, but only proves a positive lower bound independent of $n$.
+Hence, the tensorization of $\alpha_1$ is still an open problem.} \end{remark}

-Letting $\sigma_i$'s to be equal in the above theorem, we obtain the promised tensorization-type result for the $1$-log-Sobolev constant.\footnote{After finishing this work we came to know that this theorem in the special case when $\sigma$ is the completely mixed state was already proved in~\cite{MFW16}. }
+Letting $\sigma_i$'s to be equal in the above theorem, we obtain the promised tensorization-type result for the $1$-log-Sobolev constant.\footnote{Note that this result was independently obtained recently in \cite{capel2018quantum} by introducing the notion of a conditional log-Sobolev constant and finding a uniform lower bound on the latter.
+Moreover, a special case of the above theorem corresponding to $\sigma$ being the completely mixed state was proved in~\cite{MFW16}. }

 \begin{proof} We need to show that for all $X_{A^n}\in \cP_+(\cH_{A^n})$ we have

 where $\sigma_{A_i} =\sigma_i$ and

 Using parts (ii) of Proposition~\ref{prop:ent} and Proposition~\ref{prop:dirichlet}, without loss of generality we can assume that $X_{A^n}= \Gamma_{\sigma_{A^n}}^{-1}(\rho_{A^n})$ where $\rho_{A^n}\in \cD_+(\cH_{A^n})$ is a density matrix.
 Then, using parts (iv) of Proposition~\ref{prop:ent} and Proposition~\ref{prop:dirichlet}, we need to show that